zaiisao/Documentation/en/Voice/in-call_quality_windows.md

 **Note**:

 - In the communication profile, you receive video stream statistics of all the remote users (excluding yours) in the channel once every two seconds.
-- In the live broadcast profile, if you are the host, you receive video stream statistics of all the remote hosts (excluding yours) in the channel once every two seconds; if you are the audience, you receive the statistics for all the hosts in the channel once every two seconds.
+- In the <code>LIVE_BROADCASTING</code> profile, if you are the host, you receive video stream statistics of all the remote hosts (excluding yours) in the channel once every two seconds; if you are the audience, you receive the statistics for all the hosts in the channel once every two seconds.
 - Agora’s **video module** refers to the video processing process, and not the actual module in the SDK.
 When sending video streams, the video module refers to the processes of video capturing, pre-processing, and encoding; when receiving video streams, the video module refers to the processes of video decoding, post-processing, and rendering/playing.
 - Users can only turn on/off their own video modules.